 The official fastest typer of the alphabet (with spaces between each letter) is SK Ashraf .
 In 2017, he set the Guiness World Record for the challenge, recording an official time of 3.37 seconds.

 Typing in a variety of the 27 languages he was fluent in, Russian army clerk and multilingualist, Michael Shestov, typed 801 words in five minutes.
 He averaged 160 words per minute.

 Do you think you’re the next Barbara Blackburn?
-We want to see your typing skills!
-With Speedy Keys, we’re searching to find the fastest touch typist in the Canada!
-Test your typing speed and submit as many applications as you’d like.
-Maybe you can make it to the Guiness Book of World Records.
+We challenge you to test your typing skills!
+With Speedy Keys, we’re searching to find the fastest touch typist in Canada!
+Test your typing speed for free and submit as many applications as you’d like.
+Maybe you can even make it to the Guinness Book of World Records.